MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 $(I_1)$ is satisfied because dropping elements still satisfies $\mathcal{I}$. $(I_2)$ is satisfied because $\abs{X} < \abs{Y}$ and $X < k$ implies that $\abs{X + e} \le k$.

 ##### Partition matroid
-In a partition monoid, the ground set $E$ is partitioned into *disjoint* subsets $E_1, E_2, \dots, E_l$ (we can think of them as representing $l$ different colors, for example).
+In a partition matroid, the ground set $E$ is partitioned into *disjoint* subsets $E_1, E_2, \dots, E_l$ (we can think of them as representing $l$ different colors, for example).
 Each such subset has an integer $k_i$ associated to it, stating how many elements can be picked from each subset at most.

 $$
 \mathcal{I} = \set{X \subseteq E : \abs{E_i \cap X} \le k_i \text{ for } i = 1, 2, \dots, l}